CivML-PolyMtl/OpenIPDM/README.md

 ## License

-This project is licensed under the MIT license - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT license - see the [LICENSE](LICENSE.md) file for details

 ## Acknowledgments